 The square knot has been used since ancient times.
 While it can be used for securing a rope or line around pretty much any object, it is most useful for connecting two pieces of rope.
 It is the ideal knot for tie down situations that require additional length for security because it can always be released after being under pressure.

 NOTE.
 You need to concentrate on the order for this one because if you get this one wrong you will be left with a “Grannie” knot.
 These are very difficult to undo and could become a permanent fixture to your rope!

 To accomplish the square knot, you’ll want to hold two ropes together at one end.
 Then, follow the next steps

 The square knot is very useful when you’ve purchased car roof straps that are too short for your luggage, kayak, or surfboard.
 You can just use this to produce longer roof rack tie-downs that will secure your items in place.

 What if you could avoid knots all together and still get the same or even better result?

-With WRAPTIE™'s expanding straps you can easily and safely secure large cargo loads without the worry of anything coming lose or undone.
-This is because these multi-functional, easy tie down straps are made from high tension industrial grade elasticized webbing materials.
+WRAPTIE™ strap systems are designed to easily and safely secure large cargo loads without the worry of anything coming loose or undone.
+This is because these multi-functional, roof rack tie-down straps are made from high-tension, industrial-grade, elasticized webbing materials.

 Have you ever come across a situation where you have a tie down strap that is not quite the right length?

-WRAPTIE™ is the world’s smartest multi-function tie-down straps and can handle everything from smaller pack loads to sizable roof-bound equipment.
-WRAPTIE™ straps’ ease of use, durable material, unparalleled strength and easy storage make these straps a winning formula for any and all gear that needs to stay in place.
+WRAPTIE™ is the world’s smartest multi-functional tie-down straps and can handle everything from smaller pack loads to sizable roof-bound equipment.
+WRAPTIE™ straps’ ease of use, durable material, unparalleled strength, and easy storage make these straps a winning formula for any and all gear that needs to stay in place.